-Both the C-LUX and the WX800 are recent models that are part of the current product line-up.
-The WX800 replaced the earlier Sony WX500, while the C-LUX does not have a direct predecessor.
+The C-LUX is a recent model that features in the current product line-up of Leica.
+In contrast, the WX800 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the WX800 from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica C-LUX and the Sony WX800?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Leica C-LUX: